Budapest Short-faced Tumbler

 Budapest Short-faced Tumblers are a breed of fancy pigeon developed over many years of selective breeding.
 The breed was created in Budapest, Hungary.
+The date of origin is uncertain, but mentioned by Prutz in 1884.
 Budapest Short-faced Tumblers, along with other varieties of domesticated pigeons, are all descendants of the rock dove (Columba livia).

+Description

+While originally a flying tumbler breed it is now bred for exhibition.
+It is rather small and slender weighing just 10 ounces.
+It has a short stout beak and a rather cube shaped head with a depression on top making the eyes bulge out a bit like a frog.
+The base color is white with the wing tips and tail showing blue/black coloration.